-The guidance highlights the actions and behaviours that may help the police address the needs of mentally vulnerable individuals, whether they are acting in a criminal justice or health care capacity, or in both of these roles.
-When acting in a criminal justice capacity, the police will become involved when a person is a victim of crime, a witness to crime or is suspected of or known to have committed a crime.
-When acting in a healthcare capacity, the police may be:
+The guidance highlights the actions and behaviours that may help the police address the needs of mentally vulnerable individuals.
+The guidance applies whether the police are acting in a criminal justice or health care capacity or in both of these roles.
+When acting in a criminal justice capacity, the police become involved when a person is a victim of crime, a witness to a crime or is suspected of or known to have committed a crime.

 - responding to families and carers of people with mental ill health or learning disabilities who have concerns about them

 - responding to members of the public seeking a service from the police in relation to suspected mental ill health or learning disabilities on the part of an individual.